Photo: Paul Huchton

 By far, the least expensive, most efficient source of new water is water we save through conservation.
 State water planners currently expect Texas to utilize conservation methods to provide for over 24 percent of needed water supplies over the next 50 years.
 To meet this goal, we must strongly support conservation at the state, regional and local levels and be prepared to participate in conservation activities.

 In 2012, Voters approved the funding of the State Water Implementation Fund for Texas (SWIFT) has injected two-billion dollars of seed money to fund management strategies and capital projects.
 Of that two-billion dollars, at least 20 percent must be spent on conservation measures with an additional 10 percent spent on rural and agricultural conservation management strategies.

 In the Hill Country, cities and agriculture are the largest water users.
 Cities can promote conservation by locating and repairing infrastructure leaks, educating the public about conservation and promoting conservation through financial incentives, among other strategies.
-Many new technologies are available to help farmers and ranchers conserve, including laser field leveling and channel lining.
+Many new technologies and financial incentives are available to help farmers and ranchers conserve, including laser field leveling and channel lining.
 State and federal resources are available to help agricultural users conserve water.